 What struck us most was how welcome we felt here.
 Despite being a sacred site, the atmosphere is open and warm.
 Monks may smile or nod, locals offer help with directions, and no one pressures you to donate or rush through.

 It’s this spirit of gentle hospitality that defines much of Cambodian culture—and Wat Preah Prom Rath embodies it beautifully.
+Because you’ll be spending time outside visiting the temple and the gardens, bringing UV-protective sunglasses like these can help keep your eyes comfortable throughout the day.

 Wat Preah Prom Rath isn’t just a place to take pretty photos (though you’ll definitely want to).
 It’s a living reminder of what makes Cambodia so special: its spiritual depth, its cultural continuity, and its quiet strength.
 If you want to feel the heartbeat of modern Cambodia—this is where you’ll hear it.